AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 -- /data
 -- /data_cleaning.py

+4. Change path variable where it says:

-4. Run this in the terminal:
+5. Run this in the terminal:
  ``` cmd
 python data_cleaning.py
 ```